 - Puckering, roughness or a dimpling of your skin

-- Retraction or pulling in of your nipple (a nipple that’s always been turned in is nothing to worry about)
+- Retraction or pulling in of your nipple (a nipple that’s always been turned inwards is nothing to worry about)

 - Discharge or leaking from your nipple